CareerPilot/career-pilot/README.md

 #### Set Up Secrets

-Create a `secrets.toml` file inside the `.streamlit` folder at the root of your project directory and add your Replicate API token inside of it:
+Create a `secrets.toml` file inside a `.streamlit` folder at the root of your project directory and add your Replicate API token inside of it, like so:

 ```
 REPLICATE_API_TOKEN="your_token_here"